wireui/wireui/readme.md

 <br/>

-<h2> 💡 Philosophy</h2>
+<h2>💡 Philosophy</h2>

 WireUI is and will always be FREE to anyone who would like to use it.

-This project is created [Pedro Henrique], and it is maintained by the author with the help of the community.
+This project is created [Pedro Oliveira], and it is maintained by the author with the help of the community.

 All contributions are welcome!